Elixir-journey/elixir-kickoff/README.md

 docker run elixir-kickoff
 ```

+## Code style & editor configuration
+This project uses an .editorconfig file to ensure consistent coding standards across different editors and environments.
+The .editorconfig file helps maintain consistent formatting for:

+Indentation: Spaces with a width of 4.
+Line endings: LF (Line Feed) for cross-platform compatibility.
+Trimming trailing whitespace and final newline insertion for cleaner diffs.

+### How It Works

+If you’re using Visual Studio Code or another modern editor, the settings will be applied automatically if you have [EditorConfig support](https://editorconfig.org).
+The VS Code Dev Container setup includes this support by default, so no extra setup is needed.

 ## Development Notes

 - Environment Variables: Use .env files to manage environment variables.
 Make sure they are listed in .gitignore to keep sensitive information secure.